-The power and weakness of algorithms and how it determines your social media life more than you might think
+The power and weakness of algorithms and how it determines your social media life

 by Irma de Jong

 Yes, we are all active on Facebook, LinkedIn, Instagram and maybe Twitter.
-We have learned by now that social media tools are effective for our daily networking life.
+We have learned by now that social media tools are useful for our daily networking life.
 In our conversations, we talk about the social media the same way as we used to talk about an interesting person we saw on the late night show the evening before.
 Let’s dive a little more now into the algorithms.

 Prepared in a standard format